-Unlike standard industrial robots, cobots directly interact with workers.
-This obviously implies compliance with safety regulations in the workplace.
+Unlike standard industrial robots, cobots operate alongside workers.
+This obviously implies compliance with industrial safety regulations.

-But even if your cobot model is certified by recognized standards (ISO), you still have to assess the safety of their applications.
-Depending on the work process and the external devices involved, using cobotic products can mean added risks for your workers.
+But even if your cobot model is certified by recognized standards (ISO), you still need to assess the safety of their applications.
+Depending on your work process and the external devices involved, using cobotic products can mean added risks for your workers.

 Here are the existing norms around cobot safety, and how to perform a full assessment of your cobotic applications to protect your employees and your company.

 What are the safety standards for collaborative robots?

 In 2011, the ISO (international standard of standardization) established the ISO 10218-1 and ISO 10218-2 standards to regulate the manufacturing of industrial robot systems.
 To be certified, manufacturers have to conform their robotic systems to strict safety standards.
 They have to cover not only the risks of their system’s design but also of their accessories and their intended use in the work cell.
 And most cobot manufacturers (Universal Robot, Techman Robot, Fanuc, Kuka…) already comply with these standards.

 ISO/TS 15066 is a technical specification added in 2016 to ISO 10218-1 and ISO 10218-2 to specify the case of collaborative robots.
 It explains 4 features that collaborative robots must have to certify as collaborative applications (described just below).
 Eventually, it may become a full-fledged standard, but for now, it acts only as a clarification.